kiranma72/abdm-docs/content/2-milestone1/abha-number/default-abha-address.md

 **What is ABHA Address?**

 ABHA Address is an easy to remember username that enables a user to access their health records digitally and share their records with various healthcare providers.
-An ABHA address may look like ‘name@abdm’.
-It is required to sign up on ABHA Application
+An ABHA address look like ‘name@abdm’.
+It is required to sign up on a PHR Application

-Every 14-digit ABHA number is automatically issued a default ABHA address on the ABDM HIE-CM, which looks like 14-digit@sbx or 14-digit@abdm.
+Every 14-digit ABHA number is automatically issued a default ABHA address on the ABDM HIE-CM, which looks like 14-digit@sbx (for ABDM sandbox) or 14-digit@abdm (for ABDM production)

 **Create ABHA Address**